cucapra/filament-evaluation/README.md

 If you're installing the tools on your own machine instead the VM, you can [download the installer][vivado-webpack].

-The following instructions assume you're using the VM:
+The following instructions assume you're using the VM.
+These instructions **require** a GUI for the installer to work.
 - Log in to the VM with the username `filament` and the password `filament`.
-- The desktop should have a file named: `Vivado`.
-Double click on this to launch the installer.
-- Ignore the warning and press `Ok`.
+- Open the terminal and run `cd ~/Desktop && ./Xilinx_Unified_2020.2_1118_1232_Lin64.bin`
-- When the box pops up asking you for a new version, click `Continue`.
+- If a box pops up asking you for a new version, ignore it and click `Continue`.
 - Enter your Xilinx credentials.
 If you don't have them, [create a Xilinx account][xilinx-account].
   - **Note** When you create an account, you need to fill out all the required information on [your profile][xilinx-profile].
 Otherwise the Xilinx installer will reject your login.
   - The "User ID" is the email address of the Xilinx account you created.